MichaelDPX/hello-world/README.md

 # hello-world

 This repository contains a simple Java application within test package.
-To run the applicationon your local machine:
+To run the applicationon on your local machine:

 1. Have JDK 1.8 environment ready
 2. Download and extract this repository